DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 # Java Callout for WS-Security Digital Signature

-This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee Edge, that creates or validates a digital signature that complies with WS-Security standard, using an x509v3 Binary Security Token.
+This repo contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee Edge, that creates or validates a signed SOAP document that complies with the WS-Security standard.
+This repo also contains the packaged jar.

+There's a great deal of flexibility in the WS-Security standard, in terms of how signatures are generated and embedded into a document, and how keys are referenced.
+This callout in particular supports:

+- RSA key pairs
+- Signing or validating with RSA-SHA1 or RSA-SHA256.
+The latter is highly recommended.
+- When signing, signing either the soap:Body, or the wssec:Security/wsu:Timestamp element, or both.
+- When validating, validating either the Body, or the Timestamp, or both.
+- Validating signatures via public keys embedded in X509v3 certificates.
+- Obtaining the certificates to use to Validate in one of two ways: either in the signed document itself, or as configuration to the Validate step.

 ## Status